-Alternative A, No-Action, only minimally meets this evaluation standard because it retains facilities that would require on-going disturbance to the environment.
+Alternative A, No-Action, only minimally meets the above six evaluation factors because it retains facilities that do not promote a more cost-effective sustainable facility and would require on-going commitment of NPS resources and disturbance to the environment.

-Alternative B is the environmentally preferred alternative because it best addresses this evaluation standard.
+Alternative B is the environmentally preferred alternative because it best addresses these six evaluation factors.
 Alternative B, Dock Extension, would reduce future commitments of NPS resources (cost and staff) and would reduce impacts to the environment from periodic maintenance dredging.